How To Train A Parakeet | In 3 Simple Steps!

 Alright, congratulations!
 If your parakeet has all the basics down and feels comfortable around you, you can pat yourself on the back.
 It takes a lot of patience and you’ve hopefully established a good bond with your bird at this point.

 Now, let’s move on to the most fun part: how to train a parakeet to do tricks.
 There are seriously so many options.
-Have your bird skateboarding around the house, holding up notes with writing, dunk a basketball or even play dead.
+Have your bird skateboarding around the house, holding up notes with writing, dunking a basketball, or even playing dead.

 All this begs the question: how the heck am I supposed to get my parakeet to dunk a basketball or ride around on a skateboard?
 It’s actually easier than you think.
 There’s a little trick to it called target training, which can be applied to teach almost anything.